 Powder Rooms are Beginning to get Hardwood Floors

 Powder rooms, also known as bathrooms without showers or bathtubs, are also joining the wood movement.
 For many homeowners, these powder rooms are beginning to shift to hardwood so they can match the rest of the first floor.
 If you had to pick between bathrooms to change, we recommend one that doesn’t have a tub because it is more likely to get wet whenever the tub is used.
-Water and wood can cause some problems if not treated properly and timely.
+Water and wood can cause some problems if not treated properly and timely, which can lead to the need for hardwood flooring services in Lee’s Summit, Overland Park, KS and throughout the Kansas City metro area.